barryhagan/TicketApp/README.md

   - Visual Studio 2019 or 2017
     - Open TicketApp.sln and hit F5 or Ctrl+F5
   - Visual Studio Code and other IDEs
-    - Open a terminal in /src/TicketApi/ReactApp and run `npm i`
+    - Open a terminal in the [ReactApp](src/TicketApi/ReactApp) directory and run `npm i`
-    - Open a terminal in the repository root and run `dotnet start`
+    - Open a terminal in the repository root and run `dotnet run`
 - Browse to http://localhost:34401 after the application has started.
-If port 34401 is already in use on your local machine, edit the appsettings.Development.json file and change the configured Kestrel HTTP port.
+If port 34401 is already in use on your local machine, edit the [appsettings.Development.json](src/TicketApi/appsettings.Development.json) file and change the configured Kestrel HTTP port.

 # Continuous integration and testing
-- A GitHub action is configured to run unit and integration tests on any push to the master branch.
-[View the action results](https://github.com/barryhagan/TicketApp/actions)
+- A GitHub [Action](.github/workflows/ticketapp-ci.yml) is configured to run unit and integration tests on any push to the master branch
 - You can run tests locally by running `dotnet test` from the repository root